“Student is not a container you have to fill but a torch you have to light up”.

-The main purpose of teaching group 13 of English-speaking students is the formation and further development of their ability to formulate their thoughts in Russian, to understand oral and written Russian speech and use it in communication.
+The main purpose of teaching group 14 of English-speaking students is the formation and further development of their ability to formulate their thoughts in Russian, to understand oral and written Russian speech, and use it in communication.
 I will do everything to make learning fun and interesting so that the students feel excited to learn Russian.

-Those students, who have been part of the group for now their second or third year, would have already formed some basic knowledge and skills to do with Russian.
-In 2018, these skills will be further enhanced and new ones acquired, from which students will be able to listen, view, memorize and analyse a variety of texts in Russian.
+Those students, who have been part of the group, for now, their second or third year, would have already formed some basic knowledge and skills to do with Russian.
+In 2018, these skills will be further enhanced and new ones acquired, from which students will be able to listen, view, memorise and analyse a variety of texts in Russian.

 Students will continue to:

-– learn to recognize and name the letters of the Russian alphabet
+– learn to recognise and name the letters of the Russian alphabet

-– memorize the Russian names of different objects and be able to identify their colours
+– memorise the Russian names of different objects and be able to identify their colours

-– learn how to express actions of animals and emotions of people in Russian
+– learn how to express the actions of animals and emotions of people in Russian

 – analyse picture books and create stories to go along with the illustrations in Russian

 – remember and consciously use new words, phrases and learn short poems